 "At the urgent care center inside Main Line Health Center at Exton Square Mall, we're fortunate that we have emergency rooms in close proximity, and great support from our system emergency departments at Lankenau Medical Center, Bryn Mawr, Paoli and Riddle hospitals.
 Those relationships with the emergency departments allow us to be able to transfer patients quickly if necessary," she says.

-Main Line Health provides a variety of options for after-hours and emergency care, including urgent care centers at the Main Line Health Center in Broomall, Main Line Health Center at Exton Square, and Main Line Health Center in Concordville, all of which have hours on nights, weekends and holidays.
+Main Line Health provides a variety of options for after-hours and emergency care, including urgent care centers at the Main Line Health Broomall, Main Line Health Exton Square, and Main Line Health Concordville, all of which have hours on nights, weekends and holidays.
 All four Main Line Health hospitals are home to emergency departments.